Skip to main content

 • International Standards on Auditing

-Section 8 of the LICPA Act authorizes the Liberian Institute of Certified Public Accountants (LICPA) to adopt internationally comparable auditing standards.
-The Act further states LICPA should follow the requirements of IFAC’s SMO 3.
-In July 2015, LICPA issued Regulation 1: Professional Standards and Related Practice Statements, which adopted the ISA.
-All subsequent standards and revisions issued by the IAASB automatically become adopted for application.
+Under the Liberian Institute of Certified Public Accountants Act of 2011, the Liberian Institute of Certified Public Accountants (LICPA) is authorized to determine, issue, and monitor professional standards, including auditing and other assurance standards.
+In July 2015, LICPA issued Regulation 1: Professional Standards and Related Practice Statements, which adopted International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board (IAASB).
+All subsequent standards and revisions issued by the IAASB are automatically adopted for application in Liberia.

 Current Status: Adopted